baspete/Split-Flap/README.md

 The look and feel are fully configurable by changing the markup and using different sprite images, and the included files are simply examples intended to get you started with your own project.

-There are two example client-side files in the /public directory, arrivals.html and adsb.html.
-Arrivals.html simulates a typical arrivals board, and adsb.html is designed to display information from an ADS-B running dump1080.

 ## Application Structure

 `/public/js` - The client-side code is in `split-flap.js`.
 This code expects jquery, underscore and backbone to be available.
 Copies have been included for convenience.